oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/image.md

 recommended.

-{{% notice note %}} For "Model in Image" or "Domain in Image" [domain locations]({{< relref "/navigate/project-settings#choosing-a-domain-location" >}}), when building your primary or auxiliary image, we highly recommend using WDT 2.0 to take advantage of enhanced capabilities that reduce the chance of deploy-time errors created due to a bad model.
+{{% notice note %}} For "Model in Image" or "Domain in Image" [domain locations]({{< relref "/navigate/project-settings#choosing-a-domain-location" >}}), when building your primary or auxiliary image, Oracle strongly recommends using [WDT 2.0](https://github.com/oracle/weblogic-deploy-tooling/releases).
+Certain WKT UI actions, such as `Prepare Model`, may rewrite the model into a format that earlier WDT versions cannot parse.
 {{% /notice %}}